Doctrine for Joint Nuclear Operations

 The Doctrine for Joint Nuclear Operations is a U.S. Department of Defense document publicly discovered in 2005 on the circumstances under which commanders of U.S. forces could request the use of nuclear weapons.
 The document was a draft being revised to be consistent with the Bush doctrine of preemptive attack.
 The label "Joint" refers to the fact that it was endorsed by the five service branches of the American military as well as the US Joint Chiefs of Staff.

 Doctrine

-The doctrine cites eight reasons under which field commanders can ask for permission to use thermonuclear weapons:
+The doctrine cites eight reasons under which field commanders can ask for permission to use nuclear weapons: